edsurge/react-style-guide/README.md

 ## Use singular component class names

-No need to follow Rails's convention here.
+- No need to follow Rails's convention here.
+- For lists of things, use `ItemList` instead of `Items` to be more clear.

 #### No: